 Post Conviction Relief Granted in Baltimore City

+In Howard County, a client was facing imminent deportation as a result of entering pleas in two separate cases to conspiracy to commit first degree burglary and possession of drug paraphernalia.
+Ms. Suter filed a Post Conviction in one case and a Petition for Writ of Error Coram Nobis in the other.
+Ms. Suter successfully negotiated with two separate Assistant State’s Attorneys who ultimately agreed that the client was entitled to relief.
+Both convictions were vacated with the consent of the State.
 Also in Howard County, a client was in expedited deportation proceedings and was being held in Howard County Detention Center based on two guilty pleas in District Court for theft and unlawful taking of a vehicle.
 Based on the age and cases, all records of the cases had been destroyed.
 Nonetheless, Ms. Suter successfully negotiated with the State who conceded coram nobis relief.
 Both convictions were vacated.
 The State entered a nolle prosequi to one case and permitted the defendant to plead to a lesser charge in the other case.
 The client was released from custody that same day and deportation proceedings were vacated.